 “I give because I believe in a Greater KC.
-The ArtsKC Fund provides me the platform to meaningfully contribute to arts and culture – critical pillars of any thriving city.”
+The ArtsKC Grantmaking program provides me the platform to meaningfully contribute to arts and culture – critical pillars of any thriving city.”

 Executive Director, Youth Symphony of Kansas City

-“On a personal level, I love that the ArtsKC Fund supports artists, musicians, writers, and other creative people at all levels in many and varied ways.
+“On a personal level, I love that ArtsKC supports artists, musicians, writers and other creative people at all levels in many and varied ways.
 A small grant can make a huge difference to someone’s ability to continue to create.

 In the big picture of the global world, we have achieved much in the information age.
 For our civilization to continue to grow, we need to be creative and innovative, too.
-I believe initiatives such as the ArtsKC Fund provide our people, our businesses, and our city with the ability to continue to be creative and innovative.
-By nurturing the arts and creative people, we will grow our population, our economy, and our businesses.
+I believe initiatives such as ArtsKC Grants provide our people, our businesses and our city with the ability to continue to be creative and innovative.
+By nurturing the arts and creative people, we will grow our population, our economy and our businesses.
 As we become known as a creative arts community, businesses will benefit from the creative process and the innovative ideas creative people bring.”